-Configuring a modem in MS-DOS
+How to configure a modem in MS-DOS

 |SERIAL PARAMETERS||CHOICES||SERIAL PARAMETERS||CHOICES|

-By default, your computer would use Baud Rate: 9600, Data Bits: 8, Stop Bits: 1, Parity: None, Flow Control: XON/XOFF.
+Baud Rate: 9600, Data Bits: 8, Stop Bits: 1, Parity: None, Flow Control: XON/XOFF.

-To set values from an MS-DOS prompt you can use the mode command; we have listed a few examples to give you a general idea how to use this command.
+To set values from an MS-DOS prompt, you can use the mode command.
+We have listed a few examples to give you a general idea how to use this command.

-MODE COM1:9600,N,8,1,P - This command would set Communications port COM1 to 9600 Baud, with no parity, 8 databits, 1 Stop Bit, and with XON/XOFF (these are the default settings).
+MODE COM1:9600,N,8,1,P - This command would set Communications port COM1 to 9600 Baud, with no parity, 8 data bits, 1 stop bit, and with XON/XOFF (these are the default settings).

-Note: If you are using Windows 95, Windows 98, Windows ME, Windows NT, Windows 2000, Windows XP, or a newer version of Windows, do not configure your COM port manually.
+If you are using Windows 95, Windows 98, Windows ME, Windows NT, Windows 2000, Windows XP, or a newer version of Windows, do not configure your COM port manually.
 Instead, configure it using the Windows Device Manager.